ratatui/ratatui-website/src/tutorial/main.md

 You might notice that we are using `stderr` for our output.
 This is because we want to allow the user to pipe their completed json to other programs like `ratatui-tutorial > output.json`.
 To do this, we are utilizing the fact that `stderr` is piped differently than `stdout`, and rendering out project in `stderr`, and printout our completed json in `stdout`

-For more information, please read the crossterm documentation:
+For more information, please read the [crossterm documentation](https://docs.rs/crossterm/latest/crossterm/)
-**NOTE: ACTUALLY PUT LINKS HERE**

 ### State creation, and loop starting
 Now that we have prepared the terminal for our application to run, it is time to actually run it.